may-andro/Flutter-GraphQL/README.md

 # flutter_graphql

 A new Flutter project for GraphQL setup in project.
+The project also demonstrate the layer based modularization inspired from Yigit Boyar: https://www.youtube.com/watch?v=PZBg5DIzNww

 ## Concept Used